Employment

 - Field Training Officer Pay: $6/hour additional pay during FTO duties or compensatory time.

-- Starting Date: Early April 2026
+| Starting Date: | Mid-May / Early June 2026 |

 Part-Time Police Officer